Sparks72/QMX-new-GUI/README.md

 ## 🌐 Live Demo

-**[Try the Live Demo Here](https://sparks72.github.io/QMX-new-GUI/)**

-*Replace the URL above with your actual GitHub Pages URL*

-The live demo runs entirely in your browser - no installation required!
+**[Try the Live Demo Here](https://sparks72.github.io/QMX-new-GUI/)** The live demo runs entirely in your browser - no installation required!
 You can explore the full interface even without a connected radio.
 For full functionality, connect your QMX transceiver via USB.

 ### Quick Demo Instructions